mountainpenguin/mendeley2biblatex/README.md

-mendeley2bibtex
+mendeley2bibaltex
 ===============

-Mendeley to BibTeX converter
+Mendeley to BibLaTeX converter

+Mendeley's bibtex export function is not capable to export @online fields that are used by biblatex package correctly.